RussellDash332/pancake/README.md

 Known for somewhat solving [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Waffle](https://wafflegame.net/).

 ## Disclaimer
 Only Windows and Linux are supported as of now.
-Windows because I use it, Linux because GitHub Actions uses it.
+Windows because I use it, Linux because GitHub Actions uses it (**but not my Ubuntu terminal somehow**).
 You can't fight me.

 ## Usage
 1. Run `setup.py`.